Robert M. Murphy: Career at Washington & Jefferson College

 Murphy graduated from Washington & Jefferson College in 1906.
 From 1906 to 1925, he served as the college's student solicitor and graduate manager for the football team.
 In that position, he personally recruited many of the players that eventually comprised the most successful teams in the College's history.
 The modern analogue of his position would be the athletic director.

 College president James D. Moffat personally credited Murphy for increasing the enrollment by 9%.

 In 1910, the football program was in danger of being dissolved due to crushing debt.
 The Student Athletic Committee proposed a $1 per term student fee to fund the team, a proposal that was met with initial resistance from the student body.
 However, team manager and beloved student solicitor Murphy was able to convince the students to accept the fee.

-In 1912, he personally recruited Bob Folwell away from Lafayette College to serve as head coach for the football team, a move that ushered in the era of dominance for the football squad.
+In 1912, he personally recruited Bob Folwell away from Lafayette College to serve as head coach for the football team This move ushered in the era of dominance for the football squad.
 That era of dominance peaked in the 1921 season, when the Presidents were invited to play in the 1922 Rose Bowl.
 Twenty men traveled on the cross-country trip and Murphy had to mortgage his home to pay his family’s way.

 He died on July 4, 1925.

 W & J College graduate and football historian E. Lee North detailed many of Robert Murphy's accomplishments in "The Incredible Bob Murphy."
 One paragraph reads, "As Graduate Manager, Murphy scheduled games with the best teams in the country-- Pitt, Harvard, Yale, Princeton, Notre Dame, Army, Navy, Penn, Penn State, Syracuse...
 To do battle, he somehow encouraged super players and coaches to come to little Washington, Pa.-- his coaches read like a Who's Who from the Hall of Fame -- Earl "Greasy" Neal, John W. Heisman, Andy Kerr, Sol Metzger, Dave Morrow, and perhaps the greatest of all, Bob Folwell.
 His recruits Pete Henry and Bill Amos served as coaches later on, and Henry was athletic director for many years."